 "It is a great honor to be placed in the same company with so many of the wonderful artists I have presented all of these years!"

 Since 1947, Joe Segal has been pursuing his great love: presenting jazz musicians in performance in Chicago, Illinois.
-From his early days as a college presenter to decades spent as impresario of his Jazz Showcase club, Segal has been integral to giving jazz greats a platform from which they could publicly share their art.
+From his early days as a college presenter to decades spent as impresario of his Jazz Showcase club, Segal has been integral to giving jazz greats a platform from which they can publicly share their art.
 Despite downturns in the popularity of jazz, downturns in the economy, even downturns in the real estate market, Segal has prevailed—his Jazz Showcase is still turning out jazz seven days a week, now under the auspices of his son Wayne.
-He carries the distinction of being the city's longest-tenured jazz presenter, in addition of being one of the founders of one of Chicago’s preeminent jazz organizations, the Jazz Institute of Chicago, which promotes Chicago’s place in jazz history and endeavors to create new audiences for the music.
+He carries the distinction of being the city's longest-tenured jazz presenter, in addition to being one of the founders of one of Chicago’s preeminent jazz organizations, the Jazz Institute of Chicago, which promotes Chicago’s place in jazz history and endeavors to create new audiences for the music.

 From a young age, jazz music was an important part of Segal's life.
 Growing up in Philadelphia, he listened to jazz on the radio, which introduced him to the likes of Louis Armstrong, Fats Waller, and Sidney Bechet.
 His first live jazz concert experiences were big band performances at the city’s Earl Theater.